niranjan-fartare/obsidian/Data Engineering/SQL.md

 - **Many-to-Many (M:N)**: Multiple instances of one entity are related to multiple instances of another entity.
 # ACID Properties

-ACID properties ensure that database Transactions are processed reliably, maintaining the integrity and consistency of the data throughout their life-cycle.
+ACID properties ensure that database Transactions are processed reliably, maINTaining the INTegrity and consistency of the data throughout their life-cycle.

 - **Atomicity** : A transaction should either be successful or it should not happen at all.
 If any part of the transaction fails, the entire transaction should be rolled back.
 - **Consistency** : The Data should be consistent across transactions.